Our Board of Trustees:

 Dr Margaret Joojo-Richards

-Margaret is the Head of Adult and Community Education Service in the London Borough of Hounslow Council.
+Margaret has recently retired as the Head of Adult and Community Education for Hounslow London Borough Council.
 She has worked in education for adults for over 35 years, starting with teaching English as a Foreign Language, largely English for Business or Special Purposes, in the UK, Japan, Germany and Sweden.
 Inspired by working with so many speakers of other languages, she indulged her love of linguistic theory by studying for her masters and doctorate in Linguistics at the University of London, School of Oriental and African Studies, specialising in phonology.

 Staying in London, she joined the staff of International House for a couple of years, before making the switch to teaching English for Speakers of Other Languages with the WEA London Region.
 After joining the management team in 2005, she upskilled in maths education and enjoyed teaching and leading Functional Skills maths and English in London workplaces and communities.
 In 2015, Margaret joined the Adult and Community Education service of Hounslow Council as the Skills for Work and Life department manager, responsible for provision in ESOL, basic skills and vocational areas.
-She became the Head of Service in March 2020.
-Margaret’s area of responsibility has recently expanded to include Careers Education and Skills and Employment Services.
+She became the Head of Service in March 2020 with her responsibilities expanding further to include Careers Education and Skills and Employment Services in 2024.

 Claire Gill